Creating an LLVM Project¶

 RUNlines in the actual test case to determine how to run the test.
 See the LLVM Testing Infrastructure Guide for more details.

 llvm-test, which provides benchmarks and programs that are known to compile with the Clang front end.
 You can use these programs to test your code, gather statistical information, and compare it to the current LLVM performance statistics.

-Currently, there is no way to hook your tests directly into the llvm/test testing harness.
+llvm/testtesting harness.
 You will simply need to find a way to use the source provided within that directory on your own.

 Typically, you will want to build your lib directory first followed by your tools directory.

 The LLVM build system provides a convenient way to build libraries and executables.
 Most of your project Makefiles will only need to define a few variables.
 Below is a list of the variables one can set and what they can do:

 This variable is the relative path from this

 Makefileto the top directory of your project’s source code.
 For example, if your source code is in